 Biota’s captive bred Mandarin Dragonets readily feed on prepared foods, making them an easier to keep and ethical alternative to difficult wild caught mandarins!

 Mandarins are small, peaceful, and completely reef safe.
 Mandarins employ a toxic, unpalatable mucous coat to help them stave off predatory fish and parasites.
-The ideal minimum tank size is 30 gallons or more to provide enough grazing area.
-They can be kept in male/female pairs or singly, as they may fight with conspecifics and similar species.
+The ideal minimum tank size is 30 gallons or more for a single mandarin fish.
+They can be kept in male/female pairs in larger tanks, as they may fight with conspecifics and similar species.